PranavBawgikar/js-notes/javascript/intro.md

 2. <em>Blocking</em>: No matter how long a previous process takes, the subsequent processes won't kick off until the former is completed
 3. <em>Single-threaded language</em>: A thread is simply a process that your JavaScript program can use to run a task.
 Each thread can only do one task at a time.
 JavaScript has just the one thread called the main thread for executing any code.
 <br /><br />

+`Note: In JavaScript, nested multi-line comments are not allowed.`
 ## JavaScript Math
 Every arithmetic operation in JavaScript or any other programming language for that matter has to follow something known as "Order of operations".